Samsung/tizen-docs/docs/application/design/wearable/structure/widgets.md

 # Widgets

 Widgets provide easy access to frequently used tasks or content.
-They’re useful when users are engaged in other activities or unable to precisely control their Gear.
-Users can access any app’s key features without launching the app.
+They're useful when users are engaged in other activities or unable to precisely control their Gear.
+Users can access any app's key features without launching the app.

 Make sure you understand how different types of widgets work, and the widget designs that are best suited to your app.
 You can also design widgets in web-native languages.
 Refer to [Native widgets](http://developer.samsung.com/gear/develop/creating-your-first-app/native-widget) for more details on native apps and [Web widgets](http://developer.samsung.com/gear/develop/creating-your-first-app/web-widget) for web apps.